Hang on, before you decide to paint your face green and start commando rolling everywhere.

 Nah, just kidding.
 It's the bears, all you need to worry about is the Bears.

-I hope to make this the best resource around for stealth camping, so please feel free to submit your tips and stories in the comment section below.
+I hope to make this the best resource around for free camping, so please feel free to submit your tips and stories in the comment section below.

 Now without further ado.
 Let's begin!